diogofigueiraa/gemini3/README.md

-# Siena Film Showcase
+# Gemini3

-A dynamic motion carousel for showcasing films with smooth drag interactions and responsive design.
+A dynamic motion carousel with smooth drag interactions and responsive design.

 ## Features

-- 🎬 Dynamic film carousel with smooth scrolling
 - 🎨 Dark theme with modern UI
 - 📱 Fully responsive design
 - 🖱️ Drag and touch-enabled interactions